CCBR/RENEE/docs/troubleshooting.md

 **Q. Why am I getting `sbatch: command not found error`?**

-**A.** Are you running the `rna-seek` on `helix.nih.gov` by mistake.
+**A.** Are you running the `renee` on `helix.nih.gov` by mistake.
 [Helix](https://hpc.nih.gov/systems/) does not have a job scheduler.
 One may be able to fire up the singularity module, initial working directory and perform dry-run on `helix`.
 But to submit jobs, you need to log into `biowulf` using `ssh -Y username@biowulf.nih.gov`.

 **Q. Why am I getting a message saying `Error: Directory cannot be locked. ...` when I do the dry-run?**

 **A.** This is caused when a run is stopped prematurely, either accidentally or on purpose, or the pipeline is still running in your working directory.
 Snakemake will lock a working directory to prevent two concurrent pipelines from writing to the same location.
-This can be remedied easily by running `rna-seek unlock` sub command.
+This can be remedied easily by running `renee unlock` sub command.
 Please check to see if the pipeline is still running prior to running the commands below.
 If you would like to cancel a submitted or running pipeline, please reference the instructions above.

 ```bash
 # Load Dependencies